RedGh0st1/student-app-frontend/README.md

 When does useEffect fire or not fire?
 What does an empty dependency array do?

 Can you further explain the difference or benefits of using scss instead of css?

+# THINGS TO DISCUSS

+What causes a REact component to rerender?

+    1. The component's parent renders again

+    2. The component's props change

+    3. The component's state changes